Portfolio¶

 ... )

-- Does all the magic
+- Handles all the magic

 Position info¶

-- Dynamic signal functions have now access to the current position information such as (open) P&L.
+- Dynamic signal functions now have access to the current position information, such as (open) P&L.

 Enter randomly, exit randomly but only if in profit